ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

  By default, Parquet encryption uses the `AES-GCM` algorithm that provides full protection against tampering with data and metadata in Parquet files.
 However, as Spark 2.3.0 runs on Java 8, which doesn’t support AES acceleration in CPU hardware (this was only added in Java 9), the overhead of data integrity verification can affect workload throughput in certain situations.

- To compensate this, you can switch off the data integrity verification support and write the encrypted files with the alternative algorithm `AES-GCM-CTR`, which verifies the integrity of the metadata parts only and not that of the data parts, and has a lower throughput overhead compared to the GCM algorithm.
+ To compensate this, you can switch off the data integrity verification support and write the encrypted files with the alternative algorithm `AES-GCM-CTR`, which verifies the integrity of the metadata parts only and not that of the data parts, and has a lower throughput overhead compared to the `AES-GCM` algorithm.

  ```
  parameter name: "encryption.algorithm"
  parameter value: "AES_GCM_CTR_V1"
  ```
 - Plain text footer mode for legacy readers

- By default, the main Parquet metadata module (the file footer) is encrypted, to hide the file schema and list of sensitive columns.
-However, if you decide not to encrypt the file footers, be aware  that other Spark and Parquet readers that don't yet supporting Parquet encryption can read the unencrypted columns in the encrypted files.
-To switch on footer encryption, set the following parameter:
+ By default, the main Parquet metadata module (the file footer) is encrypted to hide the file schema and list of sensitive columns.
+However, you can decide not to encrypt the file footers in order to enable other Spark and Parquet readers (that don't yet support Parquet encryption) to read the unencrypted columns in the encrypted files.
+To switch off footer encryption, set the following parameter:

  ```
  parameter name: "encryption.plaintext.footer"
  parameter value: "true"